Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Items and gold now fall down pits (added activeTrapAction to Pits)
 - The Spelunker now auto picks up Rocks
 - Added Dungeon sprite functions that allow for removing sprites with additional actions. e.g. Money and items can now appear to fall down pits before being removed.
-- Implemeneted Acrobat character which has a dodge rolling/evasive active ability.
+- Implemented Acrobat character which has a dodge rolling/evasive active ability.
 - Added superDead flag which indicates that a character cannot regain HP even if they were invulnerable (used for Pits).
 - Removed unused weaponMenu functions in HUDLayer
 - Added destructors for Dungeon, MenuScene, HUDLayer, and PauseMenuScene
 - Added 'Scene' parameter to the constructors of all Dungeons.
 This allows a lot more flexibility in creating sprites early.
 - Added globals for the level numbers
+- Added Shrine class.
+Choices are incomplete.